vbenjs/vue-vben-admin/docs/src/en/guide/in-depth/locale.md

 If you need to add a new language pack, follow these steps:

-- Add the corresponding language pack file in the `packages/locales/langs` directory, for example, `zh-TW.json`, and translate the respective texts.
+- Create the corresponding language pack folder and files under `packages/locales/langs` (e.g., `zh-TW/*.json`) and translate the texts accordingly.
-- In the corresponding application, locate the `src/locales/langs` file and add the new language pack `zh-TW.json`.
+- In the corresponding application, find the `src/locales/langs` directory and create the same language pack folder and files (e.g., `zh-TW/*.json`).
 - Add the corresponding language in `packages/constants/src/core.ts`:

   ```ts